jtayl222/churn-prediction-pipeline/README.md

 * **CI/CD for models** – GitHub Actions tests the pipeline and pushes an OCI image to GHCR on every PR.
 * **Cloud + On‑Prem parity** – the exact training script runs unmodified in AWS SageMaker **or** on a local K3s cluster.
 * **Observability & governance** – built‑in MLflow tracking and Prometheus metrics exported by Seldon Core (see Next Steps).

+A $100+/month bill from a forgotten SageMaker MLflow instance drove me to build a cost-effective K3s homelab, detailed in my Medium series.

 For the big picture, read my Medium story:
 ➡️ [*From DevOps to MLOps: Why Employers Care and How I Built a Fortune 500 Stack in My Spare Bedroom*](https://jeftaylo.medium.com/from-devops-to-mlops-why-employers-care-and-how-i-built-a-fortune-500-stack-in-my-spare-bedroom-ce0d06dd3c61)